 The Pilot Inn has a range of beverages to choose from, including a few lagers, including Moretti.
 Real ales, cider and wine are also available for you and soft drinks for non-drinkers or children.

 You are welcome to eat in the dining area, bar or beer garden with table service.
 Their menu is diverse to suit most dietary requirements and tastes.
 They base the theme around pub-grub and serve delights like ham, egg and chips.
 They offer a variety of burgers, sandwiches, basket meals, or a full English breakfast.

 Shops & Services

-There are 2 shops the little Tesco and Westbourne news, both are pretty convenient.
+There are 2 shops, the little Tesco and Westbourne news, both are pretty convenient.
 In nearby Quedgeley there are a few supermarkets including a big Tescos.

-Places to Stay
+Hotels & Places to Stay in Hardwicke

-Holiday Inn Express
+Holiday Inn Express Hotel

-The River Severn is not far to walk to either cutting through the fields from the section of the canal between Sellars Bridge and Elmore Lane.
+The River Severn is not far to walk to either, cutting through the fields from the section of the canal between Sellars Bridge and Elmore Lane.
 Alternatively, you could walk down the lanes to reach the river.

-The pond is located on the junction of Pound Lane and Sticky lane next to Hardwicke Parochial School and the playing field.
+The pond is on the junction of Pound Lane and Sticky lane next to Hardwicke Parochial School and the playing field.
 The pond is a magnet for local wildlife and is a place to sit on the bench and watch the world and the wildlife go by.
 Wildlife at the pond include;

 - The pond often has a pair of nesting mallards and moorhens.